Hritiksum/Hritiksum/README.md

 # Hritik Suman
-Hi, I'm Hritik Suman👋 Versatile computer science student experienced in Competitive Programming, Backend development, MERN develpoment ,and software development.
+Hi, I'm Hritik Suman👋 Versatile computer science student experienced in Competitive Programming, Backend development, MERN development ,and software development.
 I want to work as a software developer engineer..
 Aiming to utilize my problem solving, coding and management skills for the betterment of the community.
 Work experience with people at multiple level.

 <!--## My Previous Projects 💻: